chrismo/cookie_upgrader/README.md

 # cookie_upgrader

+5.2 supports this in Rails itself.
+So ...

 ## Name

 It's about the session, right, not the cookie?
 So ... session rotator is a better name?
 (Like below).